 When two or more individual cases stem from the same incident, the same hearing body shall hear all cases, when possible.
+Procedural modifications are permitted when incidents involve more than one individual or corresponding organizational charges.
 In such cases, the University may either pre-select the hearing or consult with the students involved before making the determination.
 This hearing body will hear individual cases separately.
-Procedural modifications are permitted when incidents involve more than one individual.
-In cases involving multiple students charged from the same incident information obtained at one hearing may be used at another hearing provided that the charged student involved has the full opportunity to review and to respond to any information that will be used against them, when possible.
+In cases involving multiple students or organizations charged from the same incident information obtained at one hearing may be used at another hearing provided that the charged student or organization involved has the full opportunity to review and to respond to any information that will be used against them, when possible.

 For cases handled by the University's Office of Judicial Education, one of the designated boards is composed of students and faculty/staff members and the other consists of all students.
 The University hearing board consists of at least two staff and/or faculty members, where one serves as the chairperson, and three students.
-The student panel is comprised of all students, with one student serving as the chairperson and is a non-voting member who votes only in cases of a tie, with four voting students.
+The student panel is comprised of all students, and one student is designated to serve as the chairperson.
 The student panel primarily adjudicates organizational violations and minor student violations as determined by the Associate Dean of Students.
 Decisions of the hearing board are recommendations to the Associate Dean of Students, who in the interest of fairness, clarity, or consistency may choose to accept or modify the recommendations as necessary.
 The Associate Dean of Students may also refer a case back to the hearing body for further review.
 For cases handled by a hearing officer, the designated staff member is appointed by the Vice President for Student Affairs (or designee).